Skip to content

 );

-NOTE: we can also, say, alter the type of a column if the @runtime_stage is 'creating', but that will only have meaningful effects if the corresponding model is of an incremental kind, since FULL models are rebuilt on each evaluation and hence any changes made at their creation stage will be overwritten.
+NOTE: alternatively, we could alter a column's type if the @runtime_stage = 'creating', but that would only be useful if the model is incremental and the alteration would persist.
+FULL models are rebuilt on each evaluation, so changes made at their creation stage will be overwritten each time the model is evaluated.

 @EVAL